Balmer Lawrie Board Confirms Fine Waiver Requests After NSE, BSE Penalties

 *this image is generated using AI for illustrative purposes only.

-The fine stems from violations of specific listing regulations during the third quarter of FY26:
+Both stock exchanges imposed fines for violations of specific listing regulations during the third quarter:

-The primary violations occurred from November 17, 2025, to December 31, 2025, when the company's board composition failed to meet regulatory requirements.
+The primary violations occurred when the company's board composition failed to meet regulatory requirements.
 Specifically, the board did not comprise at least 50% non-executive directors due to insufficient numbers of independent directors and non-executive directors.
-Additionally, all members of the Nomination and Remuneration Committee were not non-executive directors during this period.
+Additionally, issues arose regarding the composition of the Nomination and Remuneration Committee during this period.

 • Whole-time Directors